 The cost of bullying and harassment can be substantial to organizations.
 Studies show that when a company provides a full range of interventions and resources, the likelihood of negative workplace behavior is reduced and damage to individuals when incidents do occur is minimized.

 The Calgary Consortium can assist with developing a culture of respect, dignity, and safety.
-The members include:
+Our members include:

 - Pat Ferris and Janus Associates Psychological Services, Ph.D., Partner, Janus Associates Psychological Services: experts in workplace bullying and harassment policy development, training, coaching, treatment and testing (janusassociates.ca 403-269-9600).

 - Marlene Hope: expert in trauma-informed interviewing techniques and healing through equine (horse) facilitated learning:(Licensed Investigator through the Government of Alberta – Alberta Justice and Solicitor General, Mediator, Certificate in Conflict Resolution, Equine Assisted Therapy Certificate, Human Resource Management Certificate, Senior Police Management Certificate (firstname.lastname@example.org 587-578-1545).

 - Michelle Phaneuf: P. Eng., Mediator, Coach, Ombudsperson: expert in mediation, facilitation, and conflict resolution training (workplacefairnesswest.ca 403-243-0147)

 Metro Calgary News – Alberta Companies Need to Get Ready for Workplace Bullying Legislation – Click here to read the article

 Linda Crockett, MSW, RSW, Executive Director Alberta Bullying Research, Resources and Recovery Centre (ABRC): expert in bullying resources, training, treatment, , coaching, advocating and whistle blower line provision ( abrc.ca 1-780-965-7480 ).